chrisitstyle/brain-booster/README.md

 - `springdoc.swagger-ui.enabled=true` is configured for the active profile,
 - the URL includes the backend context path: `/api/v1`.

+## 🧪 Automated Testing

+The backend ensures high reliability by using **Testcontainers** to run tests against a real **PostgreSQL** database instead of an in-memory substitute.

+- **Performance Optimized** - uses a shared **Singleton Container pattern** to drastically reduce test execution time across the entire suite.
+- **Integration Tests** - validate full HTTP-to-DB flows, including Spring Security (JWT) filters, with automated database state resets between runs.
+- **Repository Tests** - lightweight, transactional slice tests ensuring that native queries, constraints, and Flyway migrations behave exactly as they would in production.

 ## 🗺 Roadmap

 Planned features and improvements: